VM101400/New-Repo/devTinder/homework.md

 - Set the expiry of JWT token and cookies to 7 days.
 - Create a userSchema method to getJWT();
 - Create a userSchema method to comparepassword(passwordInputByUser);

+- Explore tinder APIs
+- Create a list all API you can think of in Dev Tinder
+- Group multiple routes under respective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, request routers
+- Create a authRouter, profileRouter, requestRouter
+- Import these routers in app.js